 BODMAS Questions That Will Test Your Primary School Pupils

-BODMAS (also known as BIDMAS) is an acronym to help remember the order of operations (the order in which mathematical operations must be completed).
-Pupils will first encounter this in the Year 6 syllabus, with predominantly arithmetic questions containing two or three different operations.
+BODMAS, also known as BIDMAS, is an acronym to help remember the order of operations, the correct order in which mathematical operations must be completed.
+It stands for Brackets, Power Of, Division, Multiplication, Addition and Subtraction.
+Pupils are first introduced to BODMAS in Year 6, with predominantly arithmetic questions containing two or three different operations.
+It is a key concept for learners to understand and lays an important foundation for maths beyond KS2.

 BODMAS stands for:

-There is a common misconception that in the BODMAS rule, division precedes multiplication, or that addition precedes subtraction; however, multiplication and division are of equal “importance”, as are addition and subtraction (but less so than multiplication and division).
-In the rule of BODMAS, these operations are completed from left to right (although addition and subtraction can actually be completed in any order and still achieve the same answer).
+A common misconception regarding BODMAS is that division takes precedence over multiplication, or addition over subtraction; however, multiplication and division have equal priority, as do addition and subtraction (but less so than multiplication and division).
+In the BODMAS rule, these operations are completed from left to right (although addition and subtraction can actually be completed in any order and still achieve the same answer).

 How to solve BODMAS questions